 These luscious, creamy, chocolate truffles are handmade by Brigittine monks at Our Lady of Consolation Priory in Amity, Oregon.
 Their fudge has given them a lasting reputation as skilled confectioners; these divine treats are sure to uphold that reputation and please any discriminating chocolate lover!

 Net weight 7.5 oz.

 Limited Quantity Available.
-Buy Now while supplies last.
-Discount applied at checkout automatically.
+Buy now while supplies last.

 The Brigittine monks